thenexthub/Codira/docs/ErrorHandlingRationale.md

     to resume normal execution from the landing pad: if the landing pad only has clean-ups and therefore always restarts propagation, those registers will have been saved and restored further out.
--   Languages like C++, ObjC ARC, and Swift that have non-trivial clean-ups for many local variables tend to have many functions with interesting frames.
+-   Languages like C++, ObjC ARC, and Codira that have non-trivial clean-ups for many local variables tend to have many functions with interesting frames.
 This means both that the context-saving penalties are higher and that skipping uninteresting frames is a